Oscar Más

-Oscar Antonio Más (born October 29, 1946) is an Argentine former football striker.
-He played the majority of his career for River Plate, and is the club's second highest goalscorer of all time.
+Oscar Antonio "Pinino" Más (born October 29, 1946) is an Argentine former professional football striker.
+He played the majority of his career for River Plate where he is the club's second highest goalscorer of all time.
+Más was a fundamental part of the River team that ended the 18-year title drought, he also played for La Liga club Real Madrid and the Argentina national team.

+Club career

 He was born in the city of Villa Ballester in the Buenos Aires Province of Argentina.
 He made his debut in the Argentine First Division at the age of 17 in 1964, with River Plate.
 He would go on to win two titles with River Plate, both the titles contested in 1975.
 He was twice the top scorer in the Argentine Primera and once top scorer in the Copa Libertadores.
 In total, he scored 199 goals in 382 games for River, being their second-most prolific scorer behind Angel Labruna.

 Más also played for Real Madrid for a spell, América de Cali in Colombia, Quilmes, Sarmiento, Mariano Moreno, El Porvenir, Defensores de Belgrano, Huracán Las Heras de Mendoza and Talleres de Remedios de Escalada in Argentina.

 By the end of his career he had scored 215 goals in 329 games in the Argentine Primera, making him the 7th highest scoring player since the professional era began in 1931.

-National team
+International career

 Más represented Argentina on 37 occasions between 1965 and 1972 including at the 1966 World Cup.
 He scored 10 goals in his international career.